nitromove/project/README.md

 **Usage**
 1. Clone this repository to your local machine.
 2. Run 'vagrant up' to start and provision the VMs.
+3. You can customize the LAMP stack further by modifying the script.sh script to suit your specific application requirements, such as database setup or web server configuration adjustments.

 **Bash scripting**